niqbal996/Lidar_gta_5/README.md

 4. Press G to start the automatic driving script from VAutodrive.
 5. Press F6 to start logging the data.
 Note this will store one every 30/40 seconds.
 Watch ur storage.
 6. Output files are point cloud data and the respective labels like [KITTI](http://www.cvlibs.net/datasets/kitti/) LiDAR dataset.
-7. These files are then processed with the python blank_point_remover.py file.
+7. These files are then processed with the python **kitti_like_data_generator.py** file in **/gta_util**.
-8. This will generate point cloud files with labels of objects in it similar to KITTI.
+8. This will generate point cloud files with labels of objects in it similar to KITTI dataset format.

 ## Version dependencies